lc700x/nunif-rocm/iw3/README.md

 ![edge-dilation](https://github.com/nagadomi/nunif/assets/287255/cb67b93a-bf26-4ea2-ac8b-418d5dc716c3)

 `0` is disabled. `2` by default. `4` is the most eye-friendly, but it degrades depth accuracy.

+With a later update, the option now allows specifying both the X (horizontal) and Y (vertical) axes separately.
+In the GUI, the first value corresponds to the horizontal direction and the second to the vertical direction.
+If the second value is left empty, both axes will use the first setting, as before.
+See https://github.com/nagadomi/nunif/pull/540 .

 ## About Colorspace